 Procedure for Filing

-- Firstly the company should identify the MSME registered suppliers and ask for their registration certificate.
+- Firstly, the company should identify the MSME-registered suppliers and request their registration certificates.

-- And if there are any such suppliers who are Registered under MSME Act and if the payments to them are due for more than 45 days from the date of acceptance of the goods and services, then details of such suppliers shall be furnished in Form MSME-1.
+- And if any such suppliers are registered under the MSME Act and if the payments to them are due for more than 45 days from the date of acceptance of the goods and services, then details of such suppliers shall be furnished in Form MSME-1.

 Meaning of ‘Day of Acceptance’